onnx/turnkeyml/docs/lemonade_getting_started.md

 # Getting Started

-`turnkey-llm` introduces a brand new set of LLM-focused tools.
+`lemonade` introduces a brand new set of LLM-focused tools.

 ## Install